omise/omise-python/README.md

 ## Security Warning

-**Please do NOT use Omise Python client versions less than 0.9.0, as they are outdated and have security vulnerabilities.**
+**Please do NOT use Omise Python library versions less than 0.9.0, as they are outdated and have security vulnerabilities.**

 ## Installation

-To use Omise Python client in your application, install it using [pip](http://www.pip-installer.org/en/latest/index.html):
+To use Omise Python library in your application, install it using [pip](http://www.pip-installer.org/en/latest/index.html):

 ```
 pip install omise